think-cell/emscripten/site/source/docs/tools_reference/emcc.rst

   [link]
   Links against embind library.
 Deprecated: Use ``-lembind`` instead.

+``--ts-generate <typescript.d.ts>``
+   [compile]
+   Path to a TypeScript interface definition file.
+   The type information in the interface definition will be used to generate a C++ header interface that lets you make type-checked calls to JavaScript libraries.
+   Use ``--ts-output`` to provide the name for the header file.
+   Use ``--ltypescripten`` to link against the necessary libraries.

+``--ts-generate-lib es2015|dom``
+    [compile]
+    Include the ES2015 JavaScript API or the DOM API.
+    The ES2015 JavaScript API is implicitly included when the DOM API is included or when the ``--ts-generate`` option is used.
+    Use ``--ts-output`` to provide the name for the header file.
+    Use ``--ltypescripten`` to link against the necessary libraries.

+``--ts-output <file>``
+    [compile]
+    Path to the C++ header file generated from the TypeScript interface definition files.

 ``--ignore-dynamic-linking``
   [link]
   Tells the compiler to ignore dynamic linking (the user will need to manually link to the shared libraries later on).